-With a 7.6% GDP growth in 2022, the Philippines’ rising economy is now attracting international businesses looking to hire a global team.
+With a 5.4% GDP growth in the first quarter of 2025, the Philippines’ rising economy is now attracting international businesses looking to hire a global team.

 The country is a good option for foreign employers expanding internationally or offshoring their Employer of Record (EOR) needs due to the Filipinos’ familiarity with Western culture and being one of the largest English-speaking countries in Asia.
 However, you must study their employment laws to expand and have a workforce within the country.